thanu-9/Integer-Palindrome/README.md

 The program checks if given Integer is palindrome or not.
 An integer is called palindrome if it's equal to its reverse, e.g. 1001 is a palindrome, but 1234 is not because the reverse of 1234 is 4321 which is not equal to 1234.

 ## How the program works
-The project contains two classes main and IntegerPalindrome, the IntegerPalindrome class contains a method called  where it check if a given parameter is an 'armstrong number' or not.
+The project contains two classes main and IntegerPalindrome, the IntegerPalindrome class contains a method called isPalindrome, where it check if a given parameter is a 'palindrome integer' or not.

-In-order to run the program run "main.java"
+In-order to execute the program run "main.java"

 ## Dependancies and tools used
 * Version of Java: JDK 13.0.2 https://www.oracle.com/technetwork/java/javase/downloads/jdk13-downloads-5672538.html